pypa/pip/docs/html/development/architecture/command-line-interface.rst

   .. py:method:: main()

-    Main method of the class, its always called (as can be seen in main.py's `main <https://github.com/pypa/pip/blob/main/src/pip/_internal/cli/main.py#L46>`_).
+    Main method of the class, it's always called (as can be seen in main.py's `main <https://github.com/pypa/pip/blob/main/src/pip/_internal/cli/main.py#L46>`_).
     It's in charge of calling the specific ``run`` method of the class and handling the possible errors.